-Jesus was traveling through Samaria and came across a woman at the well of Jacob.
+Once when Jesus was traveling through Samaria He came across a woman at the well of Jacob.
 When Jesus asked her for a drink, the conversation that ensued was one of prophecy and revelation.
-Upon revealing to her of knowledge concerning her past, he began to relate the water of the well to spiritual water as follows:
+Jesus revealed knowledge of her past just as God knows each of us by name and the water was symbolic for what Jesus was preparing to accomplish.

-The woman, confused by the idea of living water related it to what she could see and so Jesus illustrated it further in verses 13-14: Jesus said to her, “Everyone who drinks this water will be thirsty again.
+The woman was confused, she didn’t understand what living water was and so Jesus explained it further in verses 13-14: Jesus said to her, “Everyone who drinks this water will be thirsty again.
 But whoever drinks the water I give him will never thirst.
 Indeed, the water I give him will become in him a fount of water springing up to eternal life.

 As you search the scriptures and grow in understanding, you’ll begin to see that whenever an element of Holiness is reflected in the Word, it always points to Jesus.

-As we look into these first five verses of John, we see that Jesus has always been, is and will always be.
+The reality of who Jesus is, was hidden from many who met Him.
+The revelation of God was made manifest in the Son, who has always been, is and will always be.
 Jesus is God.
 We see that creation was His idea and it was made by Him and for Him.
 When He created mankind, He knew man would eventually sin and He knew He would need to redeem us from sin.
 He still chose us!
 Jesus was there walking with Adam in the garden, met with Abraham before Sodom and Gomorrah was destroyed, appeared to Moses on Mt.
 Sinai, appeared to Joshua after Israel crossed the Jordan river and walked with Shadrach, Meshach, and Abednego in the fire.

 Revelation 7:17 “for the Lamb who is in the midst of the throne will shepherd them and lead them to living fountains of waters.
 And God will wipe away every tear from their eyes.”